projectacrn/acrn-hypervisor/tools/acrntrace/README.rst

 -h			print this message
 -t period		specify polling interval in milliseconds [1-999] -c			clear the buffered old data
+-r			minimal amount (in MB) of free space kept on the disk
+			before acrntrace stops

 The ``acrntrace_format.py`` is a offline tool for parsing trace data (as output by acrntrace) to human-readable formats based on given format.